kflihan/tafqit/README.md

     'unit': 'هللة',
     'unitPlural': 'هللات',
-    'unitMaxValue': 100,                     // Halalah is 100 parts of the Saudi riyal 'unitGender': TafqitUnitGender.feminine, // The riyal is feminine 'partialUnitCode': TafqitUnitCode.none   // no more subunits. its none incase you iqnore it.
+    'unitMaxValue': 100,                     // Halalah is 100 parts of the Saudi riyal 'unitGender': TafqitUnitGender.feminine, // The Halala is feminine 'partialUnitCode': TafqitUnitCode.none   // no more subunits. its none incase you iqnore it.
   },